soroushdeimi/sush-core/ARCHITECTURE.md

-# SpectralFlow Architecture
+# sushCore Architecture

 *How the layers work together to beat censorship*

 ## The Big Picture

-SpectralFlow has four layers that each solve different problems:
+sush has four layers that each solve different problems:

 ```
 ┌─────────────────────────────────────────────────────────┐